rladstaetter/LogoRRR/README.md

 The idea is to start this application and simply drag'n drop a logfile to it.

+You can give it a try by downloading a [prebuilt binary for javafx-logboard](https://github.com/rladstaetter/javafx-logboard/releases/tag/21.1.1) from the releases page.

 ## Motivation

 This project serves as a vehicle to test and learn about various aspects of JavaFX GraalVM compilation.